Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Single-target

-**Attack:** Focus
+**Targeted defense:** Focus

 **Duration:** Instant

 </div>

 As you pray to your gods, the accumulated charge of your enemy flows through them.
-Make a Focus attack against a creature of your choice within range.
+Make a special attack against Focus against a creature of your choice within range.
 If you hit, deal electric damage to them equal to the number of stacks of shock they have.

 ### Portent of Conductivity - Miracle